Miguel Gómez (photographer)

-Miguel Gómez (born March 29, 1974) is a Colombian-American photographer and visual artist, based in New York City, whose style is marked by/best known for his work in fine art photography, portrait, editorial and landscape photography.
+Miguel Gómez (March 29, 1974 - November 12, 2024) was a Colombian-American photographer and visual artist, based in New York City, whose style was marked by/best known for his work in fine art photography, portrait, editorial and landscape photography.

-Gómez currently works between London and New York City.
+Gómez worked between London and New York City.

 Early life and education

 He completed his primary and secondary education at Colegio San Carlos, a bilingual private school which he attended from 1981 to 1992 in Bogotá, Colombia.

 After graduating from high school, Gómez enrolled in the Architecture School of Bogotá's Universidad de Los Andes and eventually continued and completed his studies at Jorge Tadeo Lozano University from 1994 to 1999, earning a Professional (Bachelor of Arts) Degree in Advertising with an emphasis in Graphic Design.

 While at advertising school, Gómez decided to put all his efforts into pursuing a career in photography.
 However, his work in the medium dates as early as 1989, when he was 15 years old.
 During 1991–1992 (his last two high school years), this dedication grew significantly, and he spent almost every day after school in the darkroom, processing film rolls he had shot with a complete 35mm kit.

 Gomez's initial photographic interests were based on deadpan views of the street, architecture and urban landscapes.
 Later on, while working as an assistant photographer (while still being a university student), Gómez established direct contact with commercial photography, agencies, fashion shoots and larger productions.

 In 1998, he upgraded from the smaller 35mm film format to medium format and large format, and by 2000 started working with digital photography.
 As a consequence of the exploration of the possibilities these formats gave, his body of work evolved and embraced broader topics.